statpascal/emul99/readme.md

 ## Disk access

-There are three ways to simulate disk access:
+There are several ways to simulate disk access:

 - The original DSR of the 90/180 KB TI disk controller
 - Files in TIFILES format in a configurable directory of the host
+- WebSocket interface of TiPi
-- Special DSR for P-Code system (see below)
+- Special DSR for P-Code system (see next section)

+### Uisk controller DSR

 The first option requires the original ROM of the disk controller; using the config entries "fdc_dsr" and "fdc_dsk1" to "fdc_dsk3" up to three disk